vallis/libstempo/README.md

 ## Installation

 ### conda Install
-`libstempo` is installed most simply via conda as the `tempo` dependncy is bundled in the conda recipe.
+`libstempo` is installed most simply via conda as the `tempo` dependency is bundled in the conda recipe.
 Simply use
 ```bash
 conda install -c conda-forge libstempo